- The extended attributes are inconsistent error prevents users from launching applications.

 - It could appear due to a corrupt user profile, misconfigured settings, or issues with the sound.

 - To fix things, reconfigure the sound options, change the UAC settings, or update the OS, amongst other solutions.

-ERROR_EA_LIST_INCONSISTENT is a system error and it can appear on any version of Windows.
-The error is usually followed by The extended attributes are inconsistent message, and today we’re going to show you how to fix it on Windows 10.
+ERROR_EA_LIST_INCONSISTENT is a system error that can appear on any version of Windows.
+The error is usually followed by The extended attributes are inconsistent message.

-- Press Windows Key + X to open Win + X menu and choose Control Panel.
+- Press Windows + X to and choose Control Panel.

 - Once Control Panel opens, go to Sound.

 - Navigate to the Sounds tab and select Windows User Account Control from the list.
 Choose (None) from the Sounds menu and click Apply and OK to save changes.

 According to users, The extended attributes are inconsistent message can be caused by certain sounds on your PC.
 To fix the problem, you need to change your sound settings.

 After saving changes, check if the problem still appears.
 We know that this is an unusual solution, but many users claim that it works, so be sure to try it out.